PrajwalP7295/AWS-CICD-Pipeline-EC2-Deploy/README.md

             - Set the **Environment Variables** -
                 - Name - `AWS_ACCOUNT_ID`
                 - Value - `<your-AWS-acc-ID>`

     - Build specifications - `Use a buildspec file` (keep the buildspec file in root directory of source code)

     - Artifacts :
         - Type - `Amazon S3`
         - Bucket name - `cicd-projects-artifacts-store`
         - Name - `linux_tweet_app_artifacts.zip` (folder name to store the artifacts)
         - Artifacts packaging - `Zip`

-> Do not build the project yet; the build will fail.
+> **NOTE**: Do not build the project yet; the build will fail.
 The CodeBuild service needs permissions to access ECR since we are pushing our docker image to the ECR private repository.

 #### Step 6 :- Modify CodeBuild IAM role

 The default CodeBuild service role created during the build project setup does not have permissions to access the ECR private repository.
 So we are going to attach the required policy to the CodeBuild role.

 1. Go to **IAM** > **Roles** > **Search** - `linux_tweet_app_codeBuild_role`

 2. Click on **Permissions** > **Add permissions** > **Attach policies**

 3. Search the below mentioned policies and click **Add permissions** -

     - `AmazonEC2ContainerRegistryFullAccess`

     - `AmazonS3FullAccess` (required during CodePipeline)

 4. Now you can start the build process.

 #### Step 7 :- Create IAM roles for CodeDeploy service and EC2 instance